ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 For instance, a Byzantine Fault that is relatively easy to deal with is message alteration or duplication.

 If you receive a message that has been altered (maliciously or otherwise), then such faults are generally fairly easy to detect using techniques such as checksums or message hashes.
-What's much harder to detect is message corruption where the corruption is so subtle that your authentication techniques fails to detect it.<sup id="a2">[2](#f2)</sup>
+What's much harder to detect is message corruption where the corruption is so subtle that your authentication technique fails to detect it.<sup id="a2">[2](#f2)</sup>

 So, we can redraw the above diagram as follows: